Saturday, September 10, 2011

 In Cementland lives a very special Boy with a singular wish to find a treasure.

-Amidst heaping piles of greasy toaster ovens, broken TVs, and wet smelly
+Amidst heaping piles of greasy toaster ovens, broken TVs, and wet smelly socks,

 he discovers a rusty old box promising wondrous riches, but all he finds inside